 If the Tello quadcopter looks closer to what you'd expect from a DJI drone, you'll be happy to know that it's actually built on DJI's flight tech.
 It also features a 5MP camera that can shoot 720p video.
 It's a palm-sized drone that really delivers.

 These cool Star Wars drones are so damn cool and collectible.
 Not only do they look great on display or flying through the air, but you can also battle up to 12 at once for epic space battles complete with sound effects.
-There are three styles to hunt down: Luke's X-Wing (linked below), Vader's Tie Fighter, and a speeder bike from Return of the Jedi.
+There are three styles to hunt down: Luke's X-Wing, Vader's Tie Fighter, and a speeder bike from Return of the Jedi.

-Durability is key when buying someone's first drone
+Durability is key when buying a great drone for kids

 Please note that these drones are all recommended for ages 14 and up.
 Looking for more substantial drones?
-Check out our article on the best drones under $300 or the best camera drones if price is no object.
+Check out our article on the these more expensive but still affordable drones or the best camera drones.